KhaoulaBouaafia/Resume_Scoring_using_NLP/README.md

 # Resume_Scoring_using_NLP

-The objective of our study is to optimize the recruitment process, using Natural Language Processing.
-In other words, our work aims at optimizing the task of selecting the best candidates.
-First of all, we extracted the raw text from the resumes pre-processed it.
-Then, we calculated the TF-IDF score for each unigram and bigram in the database and sorted each resume by their scores for a required skill, in order to obtain the most qualified CVs for that skill.
+The objective of our study is to optimize the recruitment process and the selection of the best candidates, using Natural Language Processing.
+First of all, we extracted the raw text from the resumes and pre-processed it.
+Then, we calculated the TF-IDF score for each unigram and bigram in the database.
+Finally,for a required skill, we sorted each resume by their TF-IDF scores , in order to obtain the most qualified CVs for that skill.